homan-uppu/writing/2-Essays/Fear equality.md

 And our feelings are far, far more complex than games like Chess or Go, leading to far greater asymmetry in the world than we see in Chess or Go.

 To see why, think back to the times when you've tried to communicate how you felt about something.
-The difficulty in putting a feeling into words (or any medium for that matter) shows how a feeling has a higher representational complexity than words, symbols, pictures, videos, etc. Because Chess / Go positions can easily be represented in words / symbols, we know they haven't reached the complexity of feelings. (*I don't believe we will be able to represent feelings as a sequence of symbols anytime soon because the representational complexity of feelings is so high that the complexity of symbols doesn't grow fast enough.
+The difficulty in representing a feeling in words (or any medium for that matter) shows how a feeling has a higher representational complexity than words, symbols, pictures, videos, etc.

+Chess / Go positions can easily be represented in words / symbols, and so I believe that they're far from matching complexity of feelings. (*I don't believe we will be able to represent feelings as a sequence of symbols anytime soon because the representational complexity of feelings is so high that the complexity of symbols doesn't grow fast enough.
 It's a scaling problem and precisely the problem we'll need to tackle in order to get AGI that reaches human level ability.
 AGI is a scaling problem.
 I believe we will need to invent many more technologies before we achieve it.*).

 ...